PeepalFarm/peepalfarm.github.io/markdown/work.md

 Our farmstay gives people an opportunity to spend time with dogs, cows and mules and experience farm life and animal welfare for a bit.
 It gives non vegans a taste of vegan life and lets them expereince how their body feels on a vegan diet, and it gives vegans a sanctuary for a few days where they are surrounded only by people who want to help animals.

 ## [Hacktivism](/?p=hacktivism)
+Culture jams.
 Hoaxes.
 Spoofs.
 Events.
 Nudges.
 Art.
 Whatever grabs attention and changes perception.

 <!--